 Dealing with difficult residents can be unpleasant or downright stressful.
-Taking the time to deal with an angry homeowner, however, can be an opportunity for the HOA board to gain some valuable feedback.
+Taking the time to deal with an angry homeowner can be an opportunity for the HOA board to gain some valuable feedback.
 Learning how to handle difficult homeowners is an important skill for a community manager.
-If you’re a HOA board member or even if you’re just a fellow homeowner, it pays to know how to identify and prevent disruptive behavior in HOA community.
+If you’re an HOA board member or even if you’re just a fellow homeowner, it pays to know how to identify and prevent disruptive behavior in an HOA community.

 Even if you and the rest of the HOA team members have been extremely considerate and fair with your association rules and regulations, there will still be some people complaining.
-That’s a reality of HOA management.
-But there are ways to help the problem by looking beyond the immediate issue the resident is unhappy with.
+That’s the reality of HOA management, but there are ways to help the problem by looking beyond the immediate issue the resident is unhappy with.

 How to Handle Difficult Homeowners

 HOA governing rules can be your first reference when it comes to dealing with difficult residents.
 Many communities have governing documents that list in detail certain behaviors that are clearly out of line.
 Hopefully, your governing rules should also be able to guide you on the right action to take.

 It’s great if everyone can amicably solve the issue by talking and coming to an agreement.
 In the case of repeat offenders and extreme behavior, though, then consider referring to the HOA rules.

 1. Get Involved

 It’s tempting to just try to live with the issues instead of properly dealing with difficult residents.
 It’s all too common for community managers to turn a blind eye, especially in cases involving long-standing members of the community.